poing/earmark/README.md

 Get Rid of Gaps in Numerical Sequences

-* 2000
+* 4000
-* 2001
+* 4001
-* 2003
+* 4003

-Depending on the package configuration, the next number provided would be 2002.
+Depending on the package configuration, 4002 will be offered again.
+Allowing for gaps in the number sequence to be eliminated.

-eliminate gaps

 ```php
 Earmarked::get(); // returns: '00004000'